Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

 \subsection{Plan of the paper}

-The asymptotic analysis of the relative error of the perturbed solution is long and the details quite technical.
-This is due to the fact that we address the general case involving an arbitrary matrix $A$ in (\ref{ode}), a choice that necessitates dealing with the Jordan Canonical Form (JCF) of $A$ and generalized eigenvectors.
-Moreover, the presence of complex eigenvalues further complicates matters.
-Indeed, if we restricted ourselves to diagonalizable matrices with only real eigenvalues, the analysis would be considerably shorter.
-Finally, our definition of asymptoticity also implies some effort in proving asymptotic results.
+The asymptotic analysis of the relative error of the perturbed solution given in the papers \cite{M1,M2} is long and the details quite technical.
+This is due to the fact that \cite{M1} addressed the general case involving an arbitrary matrix $A$ in (\ref{ode}), a choice that necessitates dealing with the Jordan Canonical Form of $A$ and generalized eigenvectors.
+Moreover, the presence of complex eigenvalues further complicates matters in \cite{M2}.
+Indeed, by considering only diagonalizable matrices with real eigenvalues, the analysis would be considerably shorter.
+Finally, the definition of asymptotic form used in \cite{M1} also implies some effort in proving asymptotic results.

-In light of this, in the present paper we limit ourselves to illustrate only the results of the analysis, avoiding all the development that led to them.
-This development can be found in \cite{Maset2022}, a manuscript supplementing the present paper.
+Due to their lengths, the papers \cite{M1,M2} only include theoretical results.
+All the non-theoretical practical issues are moved to the present paper, which is organized as follows.

-To investigate the relative error of the perturbed solution, Section 2 introduces two condition numbers for the problem (\ref{due}).
-Sections 3 and 4 describe the asymptotic behavior of these condition numbers and Section 5 explores how rapidly this asymptotic behavior is attained.
-Section 6 is essentially a summary of the results on the asymptotic behavior of the relative error.
-In Section 7, the GDP-ND and building heating models are revisited and five additional examples illustrate the results presented in the paper.
-Section 8 shows that the asymptotic behavior of the relative error can also provide insight into the non-asymptotic behavior in most cases.
-Section 9 illustrates how the results of the present paper can be applied in non-normal dynamics.
-Section 10 presents the conclusions and can even be read now to gain a better idea of the contribution of this paper.
+Section 2 introduces two condition numbers presented in \cite{M1} for the problem (\ref{due}).
+Section 3 introduces notations and definitions, already used in \cite{M1} and \cite{M2}, for the description and the analysis of the asymptotic behavior of these two condition numbers.
+Section 4 recalls the results of \cite{M2} regarding the asymptotic condition numbers, i.e., the asymptotic forms of the condition numbers.
+Section 5 focuses on the more important of the two condition numbers and addresses fundamental questions such as asymptotic well-conditioning, the onset of asymptotic behavior, and the effect of the non-normality of the matrix $A$.
+In Section 6, the GDP-ND and building heating models are revisited and three additional examples illustrate the contents of the previous sections.
+Section 7 shows that the asymptotic behavior of the relative error can also provide insight into the non-asymptotic behavior in most cases.
+Section 8 illustrates how the results of the present paper can be applied in non-normal dynamics.
+Section 9 presents the conclusions and can even be read now to gain a better idea of the subject of this paper.

-Given the length of the paper, it is useful to note that a fundamental understanding of the most important results can be gained by reading only the following parts. \begin{itemize} \item [] Section 2 without 2.1. \item [] Section 3: only 3.2 and the last paragraph of 3.3. \item [] Section 4: 4.1, 4.2 and, in 4.3, only 4.3.1, Theorem 9 and the preceding paragraph, Theorem 10 and the preceding paragraph. \item [] Sections 5 and 6. \item [] Section 7: only 7.1, 7.2 and 7.5. \item [] Sections 8 and 9. \end{itemize}